 What will Joseph T Cruise, MD do if I have medical problems?

 In short, he will make sure your health is optimized as much as possible to ensure your safety.
 This may mean referring you to your private physician.

 If you have a health problem or are over 50 years of age you can often save yourself time by getting a letter from your private physician prior to your cosmetic consultation stating what the health problem is, how it is being treated, and whether or not you are able to tolerate general anesthesia safely.

 If you are seeing any specialist (i.e. cardiologist, kidney doctor, psychiatrist, etc.) be sure to bring a letter from them stating that you are able to tolerate surgery.

 If you are not able to tolerate general anesthesia it may be possible for your neck lift to be done under local anesthesia.
-This must be discussed with Dr. Cruise.
+This must be discussed with Joseph T Cruise, MD.

-Be sure to let Dr. Cruise know if you have ever had a blood clot.
+Be sure to let Joseph T Cruise, MD know if you have ever had a blood clot.